Stratified Gradient Hamiltonian Vector Fields and Collective Integrable Systems: Stratified gradient Hamiltonian flows

 \begin{remark} The construction of the map $\phi$ has two main components: proving that $\varphi_t\colon \X_1 \to \X_{1-t}$ is continuous when $t<1$, and proving that the limit $\lim_{t \to 1^-}\varphi_t(x)$ exists and is continuous.
 The proof that $\varphi_t$ is continuous for $t<1$ relies on assumptions \ref{assumeE} and \ref{assumeG}.
 There are various other frameworks for studying flows of vector fields on stratified spaces (such as Mather's control theory or the notion of rugose vector fields), which we did not use in our proof.
 The proof that the limit $\lim_{t \to 1^-}\varphi_t(x)$ exists and is continuous follows the same outline as the proof of \cite[Theorem 2.12]{haradaIntegrableSystemsToric2015}, along with an application of Noether's theorem (Lemma \ref{lemma; ham grp action preserving pi}). \end{remark}

 Our primary application of Theorem \ref{thm; toric degenerations main theorem} is to toric degenerations.
-If the zero fiber of the degeneration $\X$ carries a Hamiltonian action of a torus $\T$ generated by a moment map $\Psi\colon \X_0 \to \Lie(\T)^*$, then the composition of $\Psi$ with $\phi\colon X = \X_1 \to \X_0$ generates a torus action on a dense subset of each piece of $X$ as follows.
+If the zero fiber of the degeneration $\X$ carries a Hamiltonian action of a torus $\T$ generated by a moment map $\Psi\colon \X_0 \to \Lie(\T)^*$, then the composition of $\Psi$ with $\phi\colon X = \X_1 \to \X_0$ generates a torus action on an open dense subset of each piece of $X$ as follows.

 \begin{corollary} Let $\pi\colon \X \to \C$ be a toric degeneration of a decomposed K\"ahler variety $(X,M,\omega_M)$ that satisfies assumptions \ref{assumeA}--\ref{assumeG}, let $\phi \colon \X_1 \to \X_0$ denote the map constructed as in Theorem \ref{thm; toric degenerations main theorem}, and let $\T$ denote the compact torus of the toric variety $\X_0$.
 Assume that: \begin{enumerate}[label=(\roman*)] \item The action of $\T$ on $\X_0$ extends to an action on $M\times\{0\} = M$ that is Hamiltonian with moment map $\Psi\colon M \to \Lie(\T)^*$. \item The subvarieties $U_0^\sigma$ are $\T$-invariant. \end{enumerate} Then, for each $\sigma \in \Sigma$, the restriction of $\Psi\circ \phi$ to $D^\sigma$ is a moment map for a complexity 0 Hamiltonian $\T$-action on $(D^\sigma,\omega_1^\sigma)$. \end{corollary}